arthur5120/basic-crud-app/README.md

 ## 6. Executing the App

-1. Open the terminal and navigate to the root directory, usually named **basic-crud-app**, then run on the console 🔽
+1. Open the terminal and navigate to the root directory, usually named **mern-stack-crud-app**, then run on the console 🔽
 ~~~
 npm run dev
 ~~~